darrendube/learning-data-science/README.md

 # Learning Data Science

-A collection of Jupyter Notebooks where I explore python ML libraries
+A collection of Jupyter Notebooks in which I explore python ML libraries